Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing

 with operators with superscript $(\alpha)$ acting on $\rho^{(\alpha)}$, and periodic boundary condition imposed on the replica index, $(m+3)\equiv (1)$.
-Equation \eqref{eq:replicaME} is not a LME and describes a non-CPTP map; hereafter we call it a $(m+2)$-GRME.
+Equation \eqref{eq:replicaME} is not a LME and does not describe a completely positive trace-preserving (CPTP) map; hereafter we call it a $(m+2)$-GRME.
 Its first line describes independent evolution for each replica according to Eq.~\eqref{eq:no_jump_evol}, i.e., in the absence of emission into the waveguide.
-The second line of Eq.~\eqref{eq:replicaME} describes collective emission events (quantum jumps) into the waveguide between adjacent replicas, which builds up inter-replica correlations.
+The second line of Eq.~\eqref{eq:replicaME} describes collective emission events (quantum jumps) into the waveguide between adjacent replicas, which build up inter-replica correlations.
 Consequently, $\varrho(\Theta,t)$ becomes non-factorizable with respect to the replicas for $t>0$.

 Direct numerical propagation of Eq.~\eqref{eq:replicaME}, although implementable for a small replica number, quickly becomes infeasible with increasing $m$---the storage cost being ${\cal O}(D^{2m+4})$ (with $D$ the sensor Hilbert space dimension), and the propagation cost (i.e., the number of multiplications) ${\cal O}(TD^{4m+8})$.
 Instead, we develop a numerically efficient, scalable approach to integrate Eq.~\eqref{eq:replicaME} based on the time-evolving block decimation (TEBD) algorithm.
 We Trotterize the infinitesimal-time propagator of Eq.~\eqref{eq:replicaME} into $m+2$ gates acting on adjacent replicas $\alpha$ and $\alpha+1$,